s3izures/GoodOwnerSim/README.md

-# Flappy Bird
+# Good Owner Simulator
-A recreation of Flappy Bird intended for classroom purposes.
+A super fun and relaxing pet simulator (not).